MachineGnostics/machinegnostics.io/docs/cross_val.md

 ---

-## Notes
+!!! note "Note"

     - The model is re-initialized and trained from scratch for each fold.
     - Supports any model with `fit` and `predict` methods.
     - Works with any scoring function that accepts `y_true` and `y_pred`.
     - Shuffling with a fixed `random_seed` ensures reproducible splits.

 ---